stultus/PeARS/about.md

 *   No crawl necessary: the shared pages are those that people visit anyway.

+*   No messing about with links: because pages come from a real person's browsing history, the whole job of selecting 'the right links' and coming up with 'authorities' is done manually.

 *    Access to pages that would be lost in the results of an aggregated search engine.

 *    Social aspect: it is possible to make one’s pear(s) more or less anonymous.
 The social network buffs out there will like building their own search communities.